 In what follows, we take a different approach to finding an adequate cost of capital rate.
 We compare the Risk Margin based on the current rate to hypothetical market prices of longevity dependent liabilities.
-Since the Risk Margin is supposed to provide a risk adjustment of the Best Estimate Liabilities it should coincide with the markup of the risk-adjusted liabilities over their best estimate counterparts in such a market.
-This idea is also in line with the Risk Margin's more specific interpretation in the cost of capital setting, i.e. the provision of sufficient capital to guarantee an proper run-off of a portfolio.
+The Risk Margin should coincide with the markup of the risk-adjusted liabilities over their best estimate counterparts in such a market as it is supposed to provide a risk adjustment of the Best Estimate Liabilities.
+This idea is also in line with the Risk Margin's more specific interpretation in the cost of capital setting, i.e. the provision of sufficient capital to guarantee a proper run-off of a portfolio.
 If a market for longevity risk existed an insolvent insurer could guarantee the portfolio run-off by transferring the risk to the market at the cost of the Best Estimate Liabilities and the Risk Margin.

 We assume that, in the hypothetical longevity market, risk-adjusted survival probabilities are derived from their best estimate counterparts as explained in Section 3.
-For the market price of longevity risk process $\lambda(t)$, we assume a time-constant Sharpe ratio λ , i.e. the simplest possible process, since currently, there is no information available on the structure of a market price of longevity risk process (cf. Bauer et al. (2009a)).
-The comparison is then performed by finding the Sharpe ratio which yields a markup in the liabilities coinciding with the cost of capital Risk Margin.
+For the market price of longevity risk process $\lambda(t)$ , we assume a time-constant Sharpe ratio $\lambda$ , i.e. the simplest possible process, since currently, there is no information available on the structure of a market price of longevity risk process (cf. Bauer et al. (2010)).
+The comparison is then performed by finding the Sharpe ratio which yields a markup in the liabilities equal to the cost of capital Risk Margin.

 Table 9 shows the Risk Margins and the corresponding Sharpe ratios for all combinations of portfolios and longevity shocks.
 For each portfolio, we observe that the Sharpe ratios increase with the Risk Margin which is what one would expect.
 Moreover, we see that the Sharpe ratios for the deferred annuities are smaller than those for the immediate annuities.
-Since the Sharpe ratios are chosen such that the markups in the hypothetical longevity market coincide with the Risk Margins, this means that the risk adjustment of the survival probabilities perceives a larger risk in the longer maturities of the deferred annuities than the Risk Margin does.
+This means that the risk adjustment of the survival probabilities perceives a larger risk in the longer maturities of the deferred annuities than the Risk Margin does as the Sharpe ratios are chosen such that the markups in the hypothetical longevity market coincide with the Risk Margins.
 Nevertheless, we observe that the Sharpe ratios are all of reasonable magnitude.
 For the modified longevity shock, where the computation of the Risk Margin and the risk-adjustment of the survival probabilities are performed based on (essentially) the same model/volatility, the Sharpe ratios do not seem too large in particular.
-For comparison, Bauer et al. (2009a) find that Sharpe ratios for longevity risk might lie somewhere between 5% and 17% and Loeys et al. (2007) regard a value of 25% as reasonable.
-The moderate values of λ we have found suggest that, at least in the case of longevity risk, the current cost of capital rate of 6% is not overly conservative.
+For comparison, Bauer et al. (2010) find that Sharpe ratios for longevity risk might lie somewhere between 5% and 17% and Loeys et al. (2007) regard a value of 25% as reasonable.
+The moderate values of $\lambda$ we have found suggest that, at least in the case of longevity risk, the current cost of capital rate of 6% is not overly conservative.
 This is particularly the case if we take into account that, in a shock scenario which leads to a company's insolvency and for which the Risk Margin is to be provided, investors typically require higher risk compensation than usual.